 Hi!
 I’m Christine.
 I like collecting projects and experiences which I hope will one day render me able to solve any problem I find interesting or important.
 It’s slow going at points but I have a lot of fun exploring and creating things in a variety of fields.

-Hi!
-I’m Christine.
-I’m currently studying for my PhD in Theoretical Physics at the University of Zurich under Professor George Lake.
+I just completed my PhD in Theoretical Astrophysics at the University of Zurich under Professor George Lake and Professor Romain Teyssier.
 I do research in computational astrophysics, high performance computing, and big data visualization.
 I’m primarily interested in the gravitational force, which I consider the most beautiful and mysterious of all of nature’s fundamental forces.
 In February 2015 I begin a postdoc in theoretical physics at Caltech; I now live and work out of Los Angeles, California. .

 Visit http://www.christinecorbettmoran.com for a detailed look at my projects.